lanternetwork/LootAura/plan.md

 **Security:** The SECURITY DEFINER function has fixed `search_path` and returns only boolean values, preventing data leakage.

+### Debug Endpoints

+**Admin-Only Debug Routes:**
+- `/api/debug/items` - Diagnostic endpoint to check if items exist for a sale (exposes owner_id, moderation_status).
+Protected by:
+  - Admin authentication (`assertAdminOrThrow`)
+  - Production environment check (disabled by default, can enable with `ENABLE_DEBUG_ENDPOINTS=true`)
+- `/api/debug/db` - Database connection diagnostic endpoint.
+Protected by:
+  - Admin authentication (`assertAdminOrThrow`)
+  - Production environment check (disabled by default, can enable with `ENABLE_DEBUG_ENDPOINTS=true`)

+**Removal Plan:** These endpoints were created for troubleshooting items visibility issues.
+They should be removed once the RLS fix (migration 114) is verified stable in production.
+To remove: delete `app/api/debug/items/route.ts` and `app/api/debug/db/route.ts`.

 ---

 ## P0 Moderation + Archive Test Suite